wishes to attract all former pupils, regardless of their gender, or whether they attended RSD or DHSG

 Judith Anderson, President of F.P.A.
 2019, attended D.H.S. from 1975-1982, and has been on R.S.D.
 Board of Governors since 2013 and a member of PFTA since 2007.Judith was a prefect in her final year (1981-82) and continued her education by completing an honours degree in Modern History at QUB and a Post Graduate Diploma in HR management at UUJ.Working life has consisted of HR management and general administrative roles in various private and public sector organisations.
 Judith currently works for local company, McCollum Conservation, (Historic Building Consultants and Chartered Building Surveyors).
 Judith is married to another former pupil - Neil Anderson (whom I remember well).
 Neil and Judith have 3 children – Abby (22), Laura (19) and James (18).
 All have attended RSD.
 Abby was a Dilworth Scholar in 2015-2016.
 Laura is a Dilworth Scholar at present (2018-2019) and will be returning home in July.
 Judith intimated that both girls have benefited enormously from this wonderful opportunity.In Judith’s words. ‘’As a family we have much to thank "the Old Grey Mother" for and I am grateful for the opportunity to represent RSD Former Pupils Association in the coming year’’.

-At the last Board Meeting in the School,President of the R S D F P A, Judith Anderson made a presentation from the Association to each of the Dilworth Scholars before their departure for a year in Dilworth School.From L-R Matthew Green,Emily Carson, President Judith Anderson,Charlotte Doak,Stephen Black
+At a recent Board Meeting in the School,President of the R S D F P A, Judith Anderson made a presentation from the Association to each of the Dilworth Scholars before their departure for a year in Dilworth School.From L-R Matthew Green,Emily Carson, President Judith Anderson,Charlotte Doak,Stephen Black

 Dilworth Scholars 2019